 My husband and I were VERY quick to make sure we had our pass ordered.
 We are lucky where we are, down here in Windsor/Essex, to have Point Pelee just a short drive away.
-As I have referred to in previous blog posts, like Tips for Travelling with your Pups, we travel with our dogs regularly.
+As I have referred to in previous blog posts, we travel with our dogs regularly.
 Some of our favourite vacations include camping and hiking, and the pups love it too!
-Not only can we travel for a road trip to visit any of the parks on the list, we can take them to Point Pelee for a hike any day we want free of charge!
+Not only can we travel for a road trip to visit any of the parks on the list, but we can also take them to Point Pelee for a hike any day we want free of charge!

 You may be wondering what is included with your 2017 Discover Pass, and what isn’t.
 The pass will provide you with free admission to locations managed by Parks Canada, as well as lockage for boaters at the Park’s Canada historic canals and waterways.

 The pass DOES NOT cover the costs associated with the following:

 - Camping, backcountry and other accommodations